 Debt Snowball vs. Debt Stacking

-Which debt payoff method is better?
+Which method is better for you?

 Two popular methods people can use to pay off debt include the more traditional method of "debt stacking" and another method called the "debt snowball," recommended by financial adviser Dave Ramsey.